uk-tre/website/docs/events/wg_workshops/2023-12-05-december-meeting/discussion-tre-federation.md

 The need to factor in data and information governance, in tandem with any technical solution, was highlighted.

-Next steps include setting up a high-levle federation working group, and use this to explore critical topics within the idea of federation.
+Next steps include setting up a high-level federation working group, and use this to explore critical topics within the idea of federation.

 ## Raw notes